jaspercooper/surveybuilder/inst/readme.Rmd

----
-title: "readme for surveybuilder"
-author: "Author One and Author Two"
-date: "August 22, 2015"
-output: html_document
----

 # surveybuilder: Make Surveys and Randomized Survey Experiments in R

 `surveybuilder` is a package for creating surveys in PDF format using R,